Teledermatology and the COVID-19 pandemic

 Dermatologists can provide supervision to non-physician clinicians virtually through real-time audio/video technology.

-For additional guidance, please see CMS FAQs (PDF download).
+For additional guidance, please see CMS FAQs (PDF).

 Private payer coverage of telehealth

 The AADA has proactively contacted more than 65 insurers to map coverage of telehealth services through telephone and video consults.
-The Academy has gathered a list of policy updates from private payers (clicking this link will open a downloadable spreadsheet).
+The Academy has gathered a list of policy updates from private payers (Excel).
 Members have reported that insurers have provided inconsistent guidance on how to code these telemedicine encounters and which codes are covered.
 The AADA is requesting members report information by insurer to email@example.com.

 For questions, please email firstname.lastname@example.org.